Manufacturing in Kamloops:

 Local Resources and Support

-There are more than 125 fabrication and manufacturing companies operating in the city and businesses enjoy extensive research and development support by the Interior Science and Innovation Council, FORREX, Nexterra and Thompson Rivers University.
+There are more than 125 fabrication and manufacturing companies operating in the city and businesses enjoy extensive research and development support by FORREX, Nexterra and Thompson Rivers University.
 In terms of raw materials, wood species, lumber grades, fibre supply and wood waste are available at competitive prices.

 Skilled & Educated Labour Force

 The city enjoys a diverse pool of trades, forestry specialists, contract loggers, truckers and silviculture workers.
 Additionally, Kamloops is home to Thompson Rivers University (TRU).
-With over 1,200 graduates annually from a wide variety of diploma, undergraduate and graduate programs, TRU works closely with community and industry organizations, and all levels of government.
+With over 1,200 graduates annually from a wide variety of diploma, undergraduate and graduate programs.
 Since 1996, TRU faculty and students have worked with over 200 manufacturing and technology businesses to develop and implement commercial applications of new and existing technologies and innovations.
 Projects including consulting for wood products and other manufacturing companies, equipment automation projects for industry, technology commercialization, business start-up and marketing advice, and applied research and development to regional and provincial businesses and industries.
 More Information

 Kamloops has a vast landscape with plenty of room in which to play and engage in an array of recreational opportunities, all while enjoying over 2,000 hours of sunshine annually.
 Housing is affordable and the cost of doing business is competitive, plus the area boasts exceptional schooling options and healthcare services.
 Employee retention is high in Kamloops with employees citing an affordable, quality of life in the region as a major plus.